dancasey-ie/irish_energy_assets/README.md

 __Existing Features__

-* The home page shows all energy assets, with collapsible details secion
-* From the home page you can access the create new asset page, and include a new asset in the system
-* From the home page you can access the edit asset page for each of the assets, from which you can update or delete the asset from the database
-* The trend page displays two pie charts: the distribution of power capicity for each of the companies in the TSO non-wind catagory.
-  And a pie chart of the energy distribution of all connected assets across the counties of ireland.

-__Future Features__
+* Home page gives user an introduction and instructions as to how to use the application.
+* All assets can be explored on a tabular format, with additional attributes hidden in accordian style collapse.
+* A filter side bar allows the user the to easily filter or search the database for keywords.
+* Can sign in as a company or as an administrator
-* Sign in feature.
-Admin ill have full access to database.
-A company will only be able to edit their owned assets.
+* As signed in administrator you have full CRUD access to all assets.
-* Use psyio app to show running trend of the irish generation data.
-This will either require a seperate collection of pull the data direct from the app.
-* Funtion to set db back to original data
-* Require summary as to why asset has been edited
+* As signed in company you have CRUD access to all your company's assets.
+* D3 interactive charts are displayed on the trend page.

+__Future Features + To Do__
+* As ADMIN have button backup database to json
+* As ADMIN have dropdown to rewrite database with json backup, select file from dropdown
+* Include change log to each doc
+* User stays signed in when moving around
+* Filter on enter and pass filter onto next load
+* Add pagination
 * Get admin to confirm edit or entry
 * Seperate page for user assets
-* Filter and search funtions for database on home page
+* Show more graphs on home screen and on assets
-* Show more graphs. i.e compare TSO and DSO capacities and distributions, the percentage of new contracts under each heading ect.
+* Move NI docs into different collection

 Technologies Used
 -----------------------
-* __VisualStudios2017__ was used for developing the app.
+* __VisualStudios2017__ (https://visualstudio.microsoft.com/downloads/) IDE was used in the development of the project.
-* __VirtualEnvirnment__ was used to wrap the project.
+* __VirtualEnvirnment__ (https://docs.python.org/3/library/venv.html) was used to wrap the project.
+* __Git__ (https://git-scm.com/) was used for version control.
-* __Tabula.py__ was used to extract data from PDF to CVS
+* __GitHub__ (https://github.com/) was used to share the repository.
-* __matplotlip__ was used to generate pie charts
+* __Heroku__ (https://dashboard.heroku.com/) was used to host the application.
-* __geopy__ was used to get the address of the substations
+* __MonogDB__ (https://www.mongodb.com/) database was used to store data.
-* __FluidUI__ (https://www.fluidui.com) was used to develop wireframes for the initial UI design mockups.
+* __mLab__ (https://mlab.com/) was used to host and explore the Mongo database.
-* __Python3__ (https://docs.python.org/3/) was used to develop all back-end code.
+* __Python3.6__ (https://docs.python.org/3/) was used to develop all back-end code.
+* __Flask__ (http://flask.pocoo.org/) microframework was used throughout the project in interacting between the back-end code and front-end templates.
 * __HTML5__ (https://www.w3.org/TR/html5/) was used to develop front-end templates.
 * __CSS__ (https://www.w3.org/Style/CSS/) was used for styling of front-end templates.
-* __Flask__ (http://flask.pocoo.org/) microframework was used throughout the project in interacting between the back-end code and front-end templates, rendering templates and acquiring data.
-* __json__ (http://www.json.org/) was used to store and access game play data.
 * __Bootstrap 3.3.7__ (https://stackpath.bootstrapcdn.com/bootstrap/3.3.7/css/bootstrap.min.css) was used for more effective CSS layout styling.
-    - __Boostrap Grid__ system was used for content arrangement and responsive behavour when moving between different screen sizes
+    - __Boostrap Grid__ system was used for content arrangement and responsive behaviour when moving between different screen sizes
     - __Boostrap Navbar__ was used for the main navigation.
 Collapsible menu was utilised for lower screen resolutions.
     - __Bootstrap Forms Controls__ were used for the user actions.
 * __Font-Awesome 5.3.1__ (https://use.fontawesome.com/releases/v5.3.1/css/all.css) was for the icons in the header, footer and quiz template.
+* __JavaScript__ was used for interactive frontend development.
+* __D3.js__ (https://d3js.org/) was used to develop graphical visualizations of the data.
+* __DC.js__ (https://dc-js.github.io/dc.js/) was to give interactive attributes to D3 charts.
+* __Tabula.py__ (https://github.com/tabulapdf/tabula) was used to extract PDF data to CVS
+* __GeoPy__ (https://geopy.readthedocs.io/en/stable/) was used to get the address of the substations
+* __FluidUI__ (https://www.fluidui.com) was used to develop wireframes for the initial UI design mockups.
 * __Unittest__ (https://docs.python.org/3/library/unittest.html) unit testing framework was used for the testing of none template rendering functions.
+* __json__ (http://www.json.org/) was used to store and access non-database data.
+* __CSVJSON__ (https://www.csvjson.com/csv2json) was used to convert CSV formatted data to json.

 Testing
 -----------------------